ys-fr/JournalClub/README.md

 4. journal review
 5. statistical analysis (time series analysis)

-if you want to see this notebook, execute following command.
+If you want to see this notebook, execute following command.

 ```bash
 # requirements